 The future is OCR

-The advantages of using OCR are many and with time going by it will become more important in a society in which more and more everything becomes digital.
-The cost savings that is supposed once the system is installed and automated allows repositioning the resources and labor to more necessary tasks.
+The advantages of using OCR are many and with in the future it will become more important in a society where everything is going digital.
+The savings incurred once the system is installed and automated allows repositioning the resources and labor to more necessary tasks.
 The organization will be much larger and access to information will be almost immediate, also allowing savings in time.

 Surely in the future we will see new applications that will continue to take advantage of OCR technology.
 In addition, it will continue to improve over time and its accuracy will be even greater, allowing the scanning of more complicated documents to read.